≡ Menu

 From the perspective of percentage, BYD’s new energy vehicles (NEVs) made up 100% of the company’s total sales volume in 2023, as fossil-fueled vehicles were completely phased out during this period.
 This marked a significant milestone in BYD’s transition towards sustainable transportation solutions.

-This trend continued in 2024, with NEVs once again accounting for 100% of BYD’s total vehicle sales.
+This trend continued in 2024 and subsequently in 2025, with NEVs once again accounting for 100% of BYD’s total vehicle sales.
 The complete shift from fossil-fueled vehicles to new energy vehicles highlights BYD’s commitment to sustainability and its leadership in the electric vehicle market.

 In 2022, the sales percentages were 99.7% NEVs and just 0.3% fossil-fueled vehicles, with the latter dropping to a mere 5 thousand units.
 This dramatic decrease in fossil-fueled vehicle sales underscores the rapid shift in consumer demand towards environmentally friendly alternatives.